 Wonder how your Arctic holiday can have the smallest footprint possible?
-Eat local food, choose activities with suppliers that have environmental certifications, shop locally and follow the local codes of conduct.
+Eat local food, choose activities and accommodation with suppliers that have environmental certifications, shop locally and follow the local codes of conduct.
 On these pages we help you make green choices for your stay here in the Arctic.

 Guidelines to take care of our region

 We all want to reduce our environmental footprint and travellers are increasingly planning their holidays around prioritising environmentally sound businesses and itineraries.
 The Green Travel Scheme involves certifications given to businesses and tour operators that meet the best practices and standards in sustainability.
 Protecting Tromsø's environment through sustainable tourism practices is important to us.
 We are proud to be a part of Visit Norway's Green Travel standard.

 Every time you see a tuft of grass on Visit Tromsø’s pages, you know that the associated products and offers are a part of the environmental scheme.
 The tussock/Green Travel is a common navigation to all qualified environmental schemes used among tourism enterprises in Norway.
 The symbol helps you find environmentally certified activities and accommodations when planning your trip to Norway.
 Every time you see a tuft of grass on our page you know that the associated products and offers are a part of the scheme.
 This makes it easier for you to go green.

 Ecotourism Norway, The ecolabel Nordic Swan, Eco-Lighthouse, The Green Key, ISO 14001 and Blue Flag.
 Individually and collectively they guarantee that the labelled experiences follow strict rules and guidelines for the production and management of waste, energy, transport, use of chemicals and demands for subcontractors.
 These measures go beyond what the Norwegian law requires.